yokenji/maven-spring-rest-archetype/README.md

 # Maven Spring MVC Archetype
-> Generate Spring MVC Project
+> Generate Spring MVC REST Project

 ## Installation
 First make sure you have [maven](https://maven.apache.org/) installed, then go into the directory of the generator and install the archetype using this command.